raspberrypilearning/flatgame-for-mentors/en/step_2.md

 - Gather any art or craft supplies you have at hand.
 - A4 paper is fine, but if you have bigger then you can use it.

+ADD - can make the drawings at home in advance and have paretns send in ADD - can bring things in from home to base theme on

 You'll also need to test the file sharing process.

 --- task ---